 Escrow payments

-If you maintain an escrow account for your school taxes, the escrow payments will be made by your bank or mortgage company.
+If you maintain an escrow account for your school taxes, the escrow payments will be made by your bank or mortgage company, thus the tax bill received from the school is for your information only.

 Correcting your tax bill